-Festivals are a demonstration of the cultural feelings of any particular society at its beat.
+Festivals are a demonstration of teh cultural feelings of any particular society at its beat.
 Festivals, through acts, and performances of celebration and rituals.
 And rituals, are fact not only a way of appeasing gods and goddesses but also for warding off evil, for pastoral and agricultural prosperity, longevity, happiness, and good health of human life.it also helps in strengthening familial and societal ties by way of gathering, merry-making, and socializing.
-Nepal is rich in multi-culture, multi-language, and multi-religion.
-There are many festivals celebrated in Nepal according to their religion.
+Nepal is rich in multi-culture, multi-language, and multi-religion. their are many festivals celebrated in Nepal according to their religion.

 Basanta Panchami (Shree Panchami)